-Most software projects begin with high expectations, but to succeed, you have to maximize the chances your project will deliver value on time and budget.
+Most software projects begin with high expectations, but to succeed, you have to maximize the chances your project will deliver value on time and within budget.
 McKinsey’s report states that 45% of software projects face cost overrun, and 7% run over time.
 Not to mention that 17% of IT projects turn out so bad that they can cause the collapse of the company.

 Running a discovery phase before launching the project enables business owners to reduce the risk of schedule overrun by 75% and avoid blowing a budget.
 Read on to learn when the discovery phase is a must and how your business can benefit from it.